stefankirov/graphql-simplyrets-db/README.md

 I've submitted the following folders/files:

-components -> simplyRETS.js - this is where I keep the third party API calls and connections middleware -> auth.js - the simple authentication middleware to get user by token.
-Ofcourse, this is for testing purposes and ideally we'd like to use JWT at minimum and a secret. models - the Mongoose models.
-Decided to use Mongoose so we have consistent data models. schema -> resolvers.js - the Apollo resolvers, the business logic and all resolvers are here in one file since the task is small
+components -> simplyRETS.js - this is where I keep the third party API calls and connections

+middleware -> auth.js - the simple authentication middleware to get user by token.
+This is for testing purposes and ideally we'd like to use JWT at minimum and a secret.

+models - the Mongoose models.
+Decided to use Mongoose so we have consistent data models.

+schema -> resolvers.js - the Apollo resolvers, the business logic and all resolvers are here in one file since the task is small

-- AddFavoriteListing - for each request to this endpoint/resolver we upsert {listingId, count} to MongoDB (increment count if listingId exists).
+- addFavoriteListing - for each request to this endpoint/resolver we upsert {listingId, count} to MongoDB (increment count if listingId exists).

-- GetListings - Here we call the SimplyRETS API for /properties.
+- getListings - Here we call the SimplyRETS API for /properties.
 Then we merge the results with the "favoriteCount" from Mongo.
 I decided to get all the Mongo counts at once, calling mongo with the array of "listings" that I got from the SimplyRETS response.
 This way I limit my mongoDB calls to only 1, and do the merging with a couple of loops on the server side.

 types - the provided types schema, added here FavoriteListing, the Query and the Mutation.